iangge/iangge.github.io/_posts/2024-12-09-port-forwarding-between-windows-and-wsl2.md

 Another solution to making WSL2 servers accessible from your local network is to create a [.wslconfig file](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#wslconfig) and set `networkingMode=mirrored`.

-This mode replaces the defaulty NAT setting by having all Windows network interfaces *mirrored* onto the Linux distributions in WSL2.
+This mode replaces the default NAT setting by having all Windows network interfaces *mirrored* onto the Linux distributions in WSL2.
 Network services between Windows and WSL2 can now be accessed seamlessly without setting up port forwarding.

 However, I set up port forwarding so I could familiarize myself with the concept.
 Through either port forwarding or using mirrored mode, my self-hosted services in WSL2 are made available to my local network.